Ethra8/english-grows/README.md

   - [EqualWeb Accessibility Checker](https://chrome.google.com/webstore/detail/equalweb-accessibility-ch/imemciokfejbnonkkinhcdfigdilcllg/related?utm_source=chrome-ntp-icon) - Google Chrome extension to check general errors and contract errors for optimal accessibility.
   - [Juicy Studio](https://juicystudio.com/services/luminositycontrastratio.php) tool to generate accessibility reports related to contrast, following the **WCAG 2.0**'s luminosity contrast algorithm.

-# CREDITS
+# CREDITS & ACKNOWEDGEMENTS
-All the images have been taken from [Pexels.com]:
+- All the images are free copyright, and have been taken from [Pexels.com].
+- I have researched Stackoverflow, Youtube, W3School, Geeksforgeeks among other sites when encountering issues or knowledge blockers.
+- I have found inspiration and revieved material from Code Institute Full Stack Web development course.